allanvilas/DataStructureInJava/README.md

 ## Contributions

-Contributions are welcome!
-If you find any issues or wish to add new features, feel free to open an issue or submit a pull request.
+Contributions are welcome! :white_check_mark: If you find any issues or wish to add new features, feel free to open an issue or submit a pull request.

 ## Implemented Data Structures